fieldenms/sysad-2022/devops/README.md

 ### Stopping the container
 1. Start a shell or command prompt and navigate to the `scripts` directory.
-2. Run script `stop.sh`.
+2. Run script `stop.sh` / `stop.bat`.

 ### Connecting to the running instance
 1. Start a shell or command prompt and navigate to the `scripts` directory.
-2. Run script `connect.sh`.
+2. Run script `connect.sh` / `connect.bat`.
 Note that this will use PostgreSQL tools inside the container to connect to the `tg_local` database, not the unit test databases.

 Alternatively configure a GUI database management tool to connect to the PostgreSQL instance on host `localhost` (127.0.0.1), port 5432 as user `t32`, connecting to database `tg_local`.